tuurno/whitepaper/README.md

 *Free*

 * *Tuurno* is being built with love for people and small businesses and it's free now and forever.

+## Tuurno Suite

+Tuurno is design with many features within the app that create a suite of different use cases.

+* TUMarket
+* TUBusiness
+* TUSport
+* TUTransport
+* TUSocial

+## 1.1 Roadmap

+*Tuurno* is in process of development and we plan to launch the first version of the app for Android and iOS users at the end of this year 2021, with about 2 months in beta with the first customers and businesses partners.

+**Completed**

+* Research and idea
+* Problem and solution identification
+* Setting the scope
+* User/market research

+**In process**
+* UX wireframe & UI design
+* Prototype
+* Software architecture
+* Mobile App Front-End
+* Blockchain integration (BSC)

+For more details please see our [Roapmap](https://tuurno.com/#roadmap)

 ## 1.4 Team members and Profiles